gorangiud/SCRIPTS/README.md

 # SCRIPTS
-Simple scripts for parsing and/or processing data from different sources.
-(Content will grow with time)
+Collection of scripts for different applications

 # List of scripts
 - QC_AIMD_TO_XYZ.py    : Converts Q-Chem AIMD jobs to XYZ trajectories.